tellurianinteractive/Tellurian.Trains.ClockPulseService/README.md

 - **UdpBroadcastPulseSink** broadcasts ASCII bytes '+', '-' and '_'.
 - **SerialPortPulseSink** sets DTR high for positive voltage, and RTS high for negative voltage.
 However, it can be configured to use DTR only for both positive and negative voltage.
+- **RpiRelayBoardPulseSink** using three relays to control pulses and polarities.
+The [Rpi Relay Board](https://www.waveshare.com/wiki/RPi_Relay_Board) is a relay hat for *Raspberry Pi* ans works with this software when running on Linux.

+### Deployments
+To run the app locally, see [available deployments](https://onedrive.live.com/?id=DF287081A732D0D8%21302250&cid=DF287081A732D0D8).
+Select a folder and click download.
+It will be downloaded as a ZIP-file.
+Unzip and transfer to the computer you will run it on.